GaboonGrabber Scenario: Manufacturing Vendor Crisis

 - Action: Implement emergency firewall rules blocking IT-to-OT traffic, deploy ICS monitoring tools, continue full production schedule with “heightened awareness”

-- Pros: Fastest response; maintains Friday deadline; keeps Linda and Sarah satisfied; no contract penalties; demonstrates production commitment
+- Pros: Fastest response; maintains Friday deadline; keeps the Operations Director and client satisfied; no contract penalties; demonstrates production commitment

 - Cons: GaboonGrabber’s fileless techniques may have already accessed OT systems before segmentation; doesn’t address root compromise; continuing without safety verification risks worker injury if environmental monitors compromised